wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

 ## 6. Let's use that Header Image Component both on the front page and gallery page.

-1. On the homepage, import in the HeaderImage and styled Headers and remove the previous local HeaderImage definition:
+1. On the homepage, import in the `HeaderImage` and tokens, and remove the previous local HeaderImage definition:

     ```
     import HeaderImage from '../../components/HeaderImage';